Tombstone Junction: Old #77

 The 180-degree turn the line made in front of the train station was so tight that running the locomotive through it occasionally proved problematic.
 On one specific occasion the locomotive was being operated by engineer Bill Johnson and fireman Don Vanover, the locomotives sanders had accidentally been left on as it entered the curve which caused the drivers to "bite" the rail, this caused the locomotive to physically lift itself up and off the track.
 The derailment occurred next to the amphitheater stage just prior to the start of a Loretta Lynn performance.
 This was at the top of the 8% grade that the train had to pull which made re-railing the locomotive difficult.

-At the trips halfway point, the ride featured a train robbery where the train was stopped by "bandits" who would rob the train until the Tombstone Junction sheriff rode up and had a drawing match with the ringleader.
+At the trip's halfway point, the ride featured a train robbery where the train was stopped by "bandits" who would rob the train until the Tombstone Junction sheriff rode up and had a drawing match with the ringleader.
 The winner varied.
 The "robbery" was held at the bottom of the grade and was not only for the entertainment of the tourists, but also gave the engine crew time to service the engine and build a full head of steam to pull the steep mountain grade back into the park.

 Additional to the ride loop was a short spur which lead to a small "yard" containing a storage track for additional equipment and a short track into a maintenance shed.